spmasterman/tutor-directory/README.md

     php app/console assets:install --symlink

-Run the shell script scratch/reset_db.sh This performs the following steps (you can execute these manually if you want)

 Check that Doctrine thinks the DB is setup properly for the production environment

     php app/console doctrine:ensure-production-settings

+Check PHP environment

+    php app/check.php

+from a bare ubuntu install you will need to set the timezone to Europe/London

+    sudo nano /etc/php5/cli/php.ini
+    sudo nano /etc/php5/apache2/php.ini

+You should also remove the memory limit (set it to -1) and also set an appropriate file size for file uploads.
+I don't know whats appropriate, but you should put some limit there that's probably bigger than the default.

+Possibly you will need to update the php.ini for php-fpm also (See section 2)

+Run the shell script scratch/reset_db.sh This performs the following steps (you can execute these manually if you want)

     Create the database

         php app/console doctrine:database:create